goenning/goenning/_posts/2014-03-09-how-to-safely-store-configuration-settings-in-webconfig.md

 Cool, isn't it?

 But there's a catch here.
-This command will crypto an entire section.
+This command will encrypt an entire section.
 For `connectionStrings` this is really what most people should do, because it normally contains users and passwords.
 However this is not true for other sections like `appSettings`, where we mostly have application settings and (in rare cases) some confidential parameters as well.

-The ideal solution is to crypto only the confidential parameters, leaving the others in plain text.
+The ideal solution is to encrypt only the confidential parameters, leaving the others in plain text.
 Fortunately this is easy to achieve.
-All we need is to create a new section, identical to `appSettings` and crypto only this new section.
+All we need is to create a new section, identical to `appSettings` and encrypt only this new section.

 Our web.config would be like this: